MadeTechAcademy/checkpoint1-liamblackburn-wq/README.md

 ## Part 4-As Seen On Screen :star::star::star::star:

 After all this work, it still would be nice to have the results displayed on the screen.
 Could you find a Python library to do this?
-We can then give an option to the user to seen it on the screen, or download a file.
+We can then give an option to the user to see it on the screen, or download a file.

 ## Sources
 https://www.w3schools.com/python/python_file_write.